 The START Gallery is dedicated to providing students with an opportunity to gain immersive experience and transferable skills in the visual arts market by developing a venue in which high quality student art is available at reasonable prices.
 The gallery strives to create a unique experiential learning laboratory in which engaged students have formative experiences while participating in the management and operation of the gallery as they prepare to become viable artists and/or professionals aspiring to leadership roles in art galleries.

-Visual Resources Library This reference collection of digital images, slides, art books, journals, videos, and DVDs consists of over 200,000 images of art and architecture from prehistoric times to the present day.
+Visual Resources Center This reference collection of digital images, slides, art books, journals, videos, and DVDs consists of over 200,000 images of art and architecture from prehistoric times to the present day.
 These materials are used not only by the art history and studio faculty and students, but by other faculty and visiting lecturers in all disciplines, especially literature, world history, civilization, and languages.

 Digital Image Database “MDID” (em-did) is a continually growing database of high quality digital images accessible by all WFU WIN users on campus, or off campus using VPN.
 Featured are an extensive Art and Architecture collection, Reynolda House Museum of American Art, WFU Fine Art Collection, and the History Department collection.
 These images can be downloaded to Powerpoint or other applications for educational purposes.